noraworld/blog/_posts/en/2025/06/2025-06-16-writing-blog-from-issue.md

 published: true
 ---

-This article was automatically translated from Japanese to English by ChatGPT.
-Please note that some nuances or information may not be accurately reflected.

 It's been a while again since the last blog update.
 The last update was at the end of last year, so this is my first post this year.

 ### Building a System for Casual Blog Updates